Teradata/developer-resources/docs/install-ai-unlimited/quickstart/deploy-jupyter-docker.md

 ***MEM: Instead, dive into why users should care.
 How about "You start analytics projects, manage them, and run them in Jupyter notebooks that use the AI Unlimited Jupyter Kernel."***

+***MEM: Let's not mention the workspaces service client in this topic, as that's not for running analytics.
+That will go with the management topics, or maybe in its own developer section--for users developing automation.***

 You can deploy JupyterLab for AI Unlimited using the following:

 - Docker Engine: With Docker Engine, you can facilitate uniform and efficient Docker-based JupyterLab installation.
 - Docker Compose: With Docker Compose, you can easily configure, install, and upgrade your Docker-based JupyterLab installation.

-***MEM: I'm trying to figure out what facts are the same for Engine and Compose, and what facts are different.
-Is the difference that they can use Compose to configure and upgrade--but they can't do that using Engine?
-Let's get to the heart of why they would choose one or the other--maybe ask Jack.
-See my comment in the workspace Docker topic***
+***MEM: See comments in the install workspace topic.***

 <Tabs>
   <TabItem value="Engine" label="Docker Engine" default>